MicrosoftDocs/sdk-api/sdk-api-src/content/dxgi/ne-dxgi-dxgi_swap_chain_flag.md

 To check for hardware support of this feature, refer to <a href="/windows/desktop/api/dxgi1_5/nf-dxgi1_5-idxgifactory5-checkfeaturesupport">IDXGIFactory5::CheckFeatureSupport</a>.
 For usage information refer to <a href="/windows/desktop/api/dxgi/nf-dxgi-idxgiswapchain-present">IDXGISwapChain::Present</a> and the <a href="/windows/desktop/direct3ddxgi/dxgi-present">DXGI_PRESENT</a> flags.

+Note that <a href="/windows/desktop/api/dxgi/nf-dxgi-idxgiswapchain-resizebuffers">IDXGISwapChain::ResizeBuffers</a> cannot be used to add or remove this flag.

 ### -field DXGI_SWAP_CHAIN_FLAG_RESTRICTED_TO_ALL_HOLOGRAPHIC_DISPLAYS

 ## -remarks